How Often Should You See a Chiropractor?

 How many times a week should I see a chiropractor?

-It depends on your condition.
-For acute issues like sudden back pain, you may start with 1–2 visits per week.
-As you improve, visits are spaced further apart.
+For acute conditions, you may start with 2–3 visits per week.
+As symptoms improve, visits are spaced further apart.

 How often should children see a chiropractor?

-Children typically need fewer, gentler visits tailored to their growth and activity level.
-Frequency depends on individual needs such as posture, sports strains, or developmental support.
+Children usually need fewer, gentler visits.
+Frequency depends on posture, sports injuries, or developmental support.

 How often should I see a chiropractor during pregnancy?

-Expecting moms often benefit from weekly or biweekly visits, especially in the later months, to ease discomfort and support pelvic balance.
-Care is always adapted to your stage of pregnancy.
+Pregnant women often benefit from weekly or biweekly care, especially in the later stages for comfort and balance.

 What’s the difference between a care plan and maintenance care?